cedeber/framebuffer-worker/README.md

 });
 ```

-## Clear
+### Clear

 Calling `await clear();` will simply fill the `SharedArrayBuffer` with `OxO`.
-It is way faster than "drawing" all pixels one by one with a transparent color.
+It is way faster than "drawing" all pixels one by one with a specific color.
+Colors are defined as `(red, green, blue, alpha)`.
+So here it will be a transparent black.

-## Render
+### Render

 Call `await render();` every time you want the pixels to appear on the screen.
 It will merge all layers together, by the order of creation.
 Last layer on top.

+Although at every drawings (`clear`, `line`, ...), the buffer is modified, we keep a copy of the previous one to draw it, until you call render.

 ## Primitives